sowbug/groove/README.md

 ### Useful developer tools (not specific to this project)

 - `cargo-deb` produces Debian `.deb` packages from your crate.
-- `cargo-expand` helps with macro debugging.
+- `cargo-expand` helps with macro debugging; try `cargo-expand --lib entities` in the `entities` subcrate.
+Also per [this advice](https://stackoverflow.com/a/63149819/344467) try `RUSTFLAGS="-Z macro-backtrace" cargo build --workspace` to get just a bit more info on macro issues.
 - `cargo-license` lists crate licenses.
 - `cargo-machete` helps find unused crates listed as `Cargo.toml` dependencies.
 - `cargo-tree` lists crate dependencies.